llm-d/llm-d-model-service/README.md

 * Platform teams should install *Baseconfig* presets using the `llm-d` deployer.

-* Base model owners should prefer using these presets to streamline onboarding of base models, rather than creating their own custom *BaseConfigs*.
+* Base model owners should prefer using these presets to streamline onboarding of base models, rather than creating their own *BaseConfigs*.

 ## Docs